PKU-Alignment/safety-gymnasium/safety_gym_bug_report.md

     self.observation_space = gym.spaces.Box(-np.inf, np.inf, (self.obs_flat_size,), dtype=np.float32)
 ```

 While this representation does not lead to behavioral errors in the environment, it can be somewhat misleading for users.
-To address this issue, we have implemented the `Gymnasium`'s flatten mechanism in `Safety Gym` to handle the representation of the observation space.
+To address this issue, we have implemented the `Gymnasium`'s flatten mechanism in `Safety-Gym` to handle the representation of the observation space.
 This mechanism reorganizes the observation space into a more intuitive and easily understandable format, enabling users to process and analyze the observation data more effectively.

 ```python
 self.obs_info.obs_space_dict = gymnasium.spaces.Dict(obs_space_dict)